EUBUCCO

 What is this?

-EUBUCCO is a scientific database of individual building footprints for 200+ million buildings across the 27 European Union countries and Switzerland, together with three main attributes – building type, height and construction year – included for respectively 45%, 74%, 24% of the buildings.
-EUBUCCO is composed of 50 open government datasets and OpenStreetMap that have been collected, harmonized and partly validated.
+EUBUCCO is a scientific database of individual building footprints for 322+ million buildings across the 27 European Union countries, Norway, Switzerland, and the UK, together with four main attributes – building type, height, floors, and construction year – included for respectively 45%, 43%, 20%, 16% of the buildings.
+EUBUCCO is composed of 55 open government datasets (62.2%), OpenStreetMap (17.4%), and Microsoft building footprints (20.4%) that have been collected, harmonized and partly validated.

 EUBUCCO provides the basis for high-resolution urban sustainability studies across scales – continental, comparative or local studies – using a centralized source and is relevant for a variety of use cases, e.g. for energy system analysis or natural hazard risk assessments.